Advent as Ending: Apocalypse as Good News

 And our capacity to make the changes needed in our lives may well hinge on our ability to imagine, within the tumult of apocalypse, a whisper of goods news.
 Not to domesticate its terror, but to taste the very real joy that can yet be had if we choose—in this Advent moment—to turn away (repent) from lives that trade almost entirely in death to prop up a façade of success that is coming quickly to its end.

-PS: I’ll be launching a Patreon site soon to help fund my work in this area.
+I’ve set up a Patreon site to help fund my work in this area.
 I hope you’ll invest in my thinking and writing.
-Watch for details soon.
+Click here to learn more about how you can support me.

 * * *